seanmacgillivray/acme-football/README.md

 ## Future steps
 * I harvested the SVGs pretty hastily and they need some viewbox tweaks to add padding where appropriate; alternately restructure the markup and CSS to accomplish this
-* Create a service to return the data to the controller
 * theme-appropriate styling
 * add options to specify desktop and mobile grid column width and gutter in admin options form
 * add custom entities or config to hold the mappings of teams to their logos
+* Create a service to return the data to the controller
 * caching could definitely be improved
+* rewrite the JS in vanilla JS